JohnathonKoster/magpie-backups-for-statamic/README.md

 php please magpie:backup
 ```

 The `backup` command will move the backup files to any configured asset containers automatically, no need to worry about it!
-Additionally, this command will also keep remove old backup files for you.
+Additionally, this command will also remove old backup files for you.

 ## Removing Old Backup Files